learn-co-curriculum/phase-1-first-class-functions-lab/README.md

 store them in variables and data structures, and return them from other functions.

+## Instructions

+Using the tests to guide you, create the following deliverables:

-+ `returnFirstTwoDrivers()` — Declare a variable with `const` that is assigned an anonymous function.
++ `returnFirstTwoDrivers()` — Declare the variable `returnFirstTwoDrivers` with `const` and assign an anonymous function to it.
 The assigned function should accept an array of drivers as an argument and return the **first** two drivers in the array.
 + `returnLastTwoDrivers()` — Declare a variable with `const` that is assigned an anonymous function.
 The assigned function should accept an array of drivers as an argument and return the **last** two drivers in the array.